It’s standing-room-only on Christmas Eve

 Over 100 children participate in our Annual Christmas Pageant.

-Retelling the Nativity story in scripture and carols, over 100 children children from the parish and the community sing every role – Mary, Joseph, the Angel Gabriel, the Three Wise Men, and a score of angels, shepherds, heavenly hosts, and tumblers.
+Retelling the Nativity story in scripture and carols, children from the parish and the community sing every role – Mary, Joseph, the Angel Gabriel, the Three Wise Men, and a score of angels, shepherds, heavenly hosts, and tumblers.
 Teenagers narrate the story from the pulpit; a handful of live animals appear as well.
-Pageant alumni (high-schoolers and older) help with lighting, sound, props, and costumes, and offer helping hands for the littlest performers.
+Pageant alumni help with lighting, sound, props, and costumes, and offer helping hands for the littlest performers.
 Production values are humble – a simple stable backdrop, gold tinsel halos, hand-me-down brocade cloaks and wool tunics – but on the afternoon of performance, they seem wondrously transformed.

 Children who wish to participate attend a number of required afternoon rehearsals, starting in the beginning of December.
 If you are interested in having your child participate this year, please contact Mollie Nichols, Director of Music, at email@example.com